This article will explain what the 90 day rule is about, who the rule applies to and the implications of the rule.

 People with dual intent visas don’t need to worry about the 90 day rule.

-However, single intent visa-holders are allowed to change their mind once they’re in the United States, and marry or apply for a green card, as long as they genuinely came to the country with the original intention of leaving.
+However, single intent visa-holders are allowed to change their mind 90 days after they entered the U.S., and marry or apply for a green card.

 Visa Fraud Could Land You a Lifetime Ban